-Women in humanitarian emergency settings face increased risk of unintended pregnancies and they are at a greater risk of sexual violence.
-However, the collapse of health systems means reduced access to both contraceptives and safe abortion and post abortion care (treatment for complications of unsafe abortion).
-Abortion is now included as an additional priority area in the MISP, a series of crucial actions required to respond to reproductive health needs at the onset of every humanitarian crisis.
+Women in humanitarian settings face an increased risk of unintended pregnancies and are at a greater risk of sexual violence, but the collapse of health systems means reduced access to both contraceptives and safe abortion and post abortion care.
+Safe abortion care is included as one of the crucial services required to respond to reproductive health needs at the onset of humanitarian crises.

 JP Where We Respond